DownThePark/vaultwarden-snap/README.md

     sudo snap install vaultwarden

 >[!Note]
 >By default, Vaultwarden listens on `127.0.0.1:8000`.
-If you would like to change this, you can do so by editing the respective values via `/var/snap/vaultwarden/current/vaultwarden.conf`.
+If you would like to edit this, you can do so via `/var/snap/vaultwarden/current/vaultwarden.conf`.
 For a full list of available options, see [here](https://github.com/dani-garcia/vaultwarden/blob/main/.env.template).